 Through permanent artworks, installation video and text-based works, Dr Jack is re-envisioning the connectedness of islands.
 Since many of the islands have been overlooked in the colonial gaze, bypassed in militarist desires or left behind in rapid globalisation, this research challenges previous histories of the Pacific.
 Towards this aim, alternative views of land will be imagined within the complex social circumstances of the Pacific today.
 This includes socio-geographic mapping of the ocean as seen through the eyes of individual people, building upon the intimate connection between one person and another.

 The Sea We See.
-Primary author (poetry and artwork), Arts Council Tokyo, March 2017.
+Arts Council Tokyo, March 2017.

 Play with Nature, Played by Nature.
-Exhibition catalogue author, Satoshi Koyama Gallery, June 2013.
+Satoshi Koyama Gallery, June 2013.

 Philosophies of Dirt: James Jack.
-Exhibition catalogue, Satoshi Koyama Gallery, October 2012.
+Satoshi Koyama Gallery, October 2012.

 Living in Story: Toshiaki Tomita.
-Exhibition catalogue co-author, Intersections: University of Hawai‘i at Mānoa, 2011.
+(Co-author) Intersections: University of Hawai‘i at Mānoa, 2011.

 “Art From What is Already There on Islands in the Seto Inland Sea”, Japanese Popular Culture Reader, Routledge Press, 2017, pp. 457-468.